mgill2190/training/SimpleShipment/README.md

 Simple Shipment
 ====

 As a user I want to be able to view and edit shipments.
-I would like a paginated grid of shipments with the following columns, each column must be sortable and filterable.
-The default sort behaviour will be by ETA date ascending.
+I would like a grid of shipments with the following columns, each column must be sortable.
+The default sort column will be ETA date (ascending).

 * Reference,